eduzrh/AdaCoAgentEA/README.md

 🚀 Welcome to the repo of **AdaCoAgentEA**! 🎉🎉🎉

-The source code for the ICDE 2025 paper under review: ***Towards Unsupervised Entity Alignment for Highly Heterogeneous Knowledge Graphs***.
+The source code for the ICDE 2025 paper: ***Towards Unsupervised Entity Alignment for Highly Heterogeneous Knowledge Graphs***.

 ## 🏠 Overview
 **Highly Heterogeneous Entity Alignment (HHEA)** represents a realistic yet challenging scenario of Entity Alignment (EA), aiming to align equivalent entities between **Highly Heterogeneous Knowledge Graphs (HHKGs)** with significant differences in structure, scale, and overlap.
 In practice, the scarcity of labeled data necessitates research into **unsupervised HHEA**, which faces critical challenges: